The Logic of Counting Query Answers: -logic

 A formula $C(\phi,L)$ can be thought of as the casting of a fo-formula $\phi$ into a $\sh$-formula; the $P$ quantifier can be thought of as projecting or closing variables; and the $E$ quantifier can be thought of as expanding the set of free variables.
 The connectives $\times$ and $+$ perform the usual arithmetic operations.
+We remark that, for each $\sh$-formula $\phi$, it holds that $\free(\phi)$ and $\closed(\phi)$ are disjoint; this is straightforwardly verified by induction.